Key takeaways

 Why a cherry angioma bleeds at all

-So when a cherry angioma bleeds, the bleeding is usually disproportionate to the bump.
-A tiny nick can produce a surprising amount of blood for a few seconds.
+So when a cherry angioma bleeds, the bleeding is usually out of proportion to the size of the bump.
 That is the mechanism, not a sign of something serious in itself.
-Clinicians describe cherry angiomas as benign vascular growths, which is why they bleed readily but predictably.
+Clinicians describe cherry angiomas as benign vascular growths, which is why they bleed readily but predictably when something catches them.

 How to stop the bleeding right now

 One: press, do not wipe.
 Use a clean piece of tissue, gauze, or a clean cloth.
 Press firmly on the spot.
-Do not wipe at it, because wiping pulls at the scab that is trying to form.
+Do not wipe at it, because wiping pulls at the clot that is trying to form.

 Normal bleeding vs bleeding that needs a doctor